Ruscus aculeatus: Traditional medicinal usage

 Butcher's broom has been used by a variety of peoples as a treatment for a variety of ailments.
 A classical remedy from Europe claimed that the rhizomes could be used as a diuretic.
 In ancient Greece, butcher's broom was used as a laxative or diuretic, and it was also believed to remove kidney stones when added to wine.
 Butcher's broom was also used to reduce swelling and to speed the recovery of fractures.

 Description

-Grows to length of 80 cm with stiff branches bearing cladodes (stems modified to look like leaves) and true leaves less than 5 mm.
-Flowers grow from axils of leaves on adaxial side of cladodes.
+Grows to length of with stiff branches bearing cladodes (stems modified to look like leaves) up to 4cm (1.6in) long, while the true leaves are reduced to scales less than 5 mm.
+Flowers grow from axils of small bracts on the adaxial (upper) side of cladodes.
 The 6 tepals are pale green, and the ovary or stamens are violet (dioecious plant).
 Fruit about 1 cm red, thick and rigid.
-Flowers in the axil of bracts cladodes up to 4 cm.

 Distribution

 In Great Britain it has been recorded from southern England to north Wales.
 In north-eastern Ireland it is extremely rare growing wild but has been recorded in Counties Down and Antrim.